What is Attorney SEO?

 If you need to hire an agency that specializes in law firm SEO services, these are what they should provide.

-It's worth noting that these are all tactics, however, and should not be confused with SEO Strategy or Marketing Strategy.
+It's worth noting that these are all tactics and should not be confused with your law firm's SEO or marketing strategy.

 In our years of working with firms, fewer than 5% have ever had a documented strategy to win.